tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy.md

     - date when the personal information concerning you were last accessed and modified; and
     - the designation, name or identity, and address of the personal information controller.

- - Right to rectification.
+ - *Right to rectification*.
 You have the right to dispute the inaccuracy or error in the personal information and have us correct it immediately and accordingly, unless the request is vexatious or otherwise unreasonable.
 If the personal information has been corrected, we shall ensure the accessibility of both the new and the retracted information and the simultaneous receipt of the new and the retracted information by the intended recipients thereof, provided that recipients or third parties who have previously received such processed personal data shall be informed of its inaccuracy and its rectification, upon your reasonable request.
- - Right to erasure or blocking.
+ - *Right to erasure or blocking*.
 You shall have the right to suspend, withdraw or order the blocking, removal or destruction of your personal information from our filing system.
 This right may be exercised upon your discovery and substantial proof of any of the following:
     - your personal data is incomplete, outdated, false, or unlawfully obtained;
     - your personal data is being used for purpose not authorized by you;